 You are using temporary credentials if you sign in to the AWS Management Console using any method except a user name and password.
 For example, when you access AWS using your company's single sign-on (SSO) link, that process automatically creates temporary credentials.
 You also automatically create temporary credentials when you sign in to the console as a user and then switch roles.
-For more information about switching roles, see Switching to a role (console) in the IAM User Guide.
+For more information about switching roles, see Switch from a user to an IAM role (console) in the IAM User Guide.